ronnyardi/cks-exam-scenarios/scs_sbom/step1/step.md

 ctr -n k8s.io images import /opt/morc-api/morc-api_<version-patched>.tar
 ```

 Then edit the deployment manifest to use the newly morc-api image with the new tag you've choosen.
 Ensure that the deployment is running correctly.
 Verify the new image by using Trivy scanner and ensure it has 0 vulnerabilities.
-Lastly, export the SBOM document as CycloneDX into `/tmp/morc-api-patched.json`
+Lastly, export the SBOM document as JSON CycloneDX with `--security-checks vuln` option enabled.
+Save into `/tmp/morc-api-patched.json`

 Hint:
 ```
-trivy image morc-api:<version-patched> --format cyclonedx --output /tmp/morc-api-patched.json
+trivy image morc-api:<version-patched> --security-checks vuln --format cyclonedx --output /tmp/morc-api-patched.json
 ```

 <details>